DaanDeMeyer/reproc/README.md

 }
 ```

+reproc++ also provides aliases for relevant `std::errc` constants that are named
+similarly to the error constants in reproc.

-If needed, you can also convert `std::error_code`'s to exceptions using
+If needed, `std::error_code`'s can be converted to exceptions using
 `std::system_error`:

 ```c++